google-ai-edge/mediapipe/mediapipe/docs/hello_world_ios.md

   }
   [self.mediapipeGraph sendPixelBuffer:imageBuffer
                             intoStream:kInputStream
-                            packetType:MediaPipePacketPixelBuffer];
+                            packetType:MPPPacketTypePixelBuffer];
 }
 ```

 We send the `imageBuffer` to `self.mediapipeGraph` as a packet of type
-`MediaPipePacketPixelBuffer` into the input stream `kInputStream`, i.e.
+`MPPPacketTypePixelBuffer` into the input stream `kInputStream`, i.e.
 "input_video".

 The graph will run with this input packet and output a result in